fastlane/github-actions/README.md

-## GitHub Actions Maintainer
+## Fastlane GitHub Actions

-The GitHub Actions Maintainer provides a set of GitHub Actions to make maintaining projects easier.
+The Fastlane GitHub Actions provides a set of GitHub Actions to make maintaining projects easier.

 ## Actions

 - 🌏 [@github-actions/fastlane-env-reminder](fastlane-env-reminder)

-   Adds a comment to include fastlane environment information in an issue description if it is missing.
+   Adds a comment to include _fastlane_ environment information in an issue description if it is missing.
 Read more [here](fastlane-env-reminder).

 ## Versioning